Vulnerability scanning and assessment services for Australian organisations

 What systems can dotSec scan?

 Internal and external network infrastructure, web applications, cloud environments (AWS, Azure, GCP), wireless networks, and endpoints.
 Scans can be authenticated (using credentials to assess internal configuration) or unauthenticated (simulating an external attacker’s view of exposed services).
+Note: The external vulnerability scans for PCI DSS compliance need to be performed by an Approved Scanning Vendor (ASV).
+DotSec can assist with setting-up and reviewing these scans with an ASV.

 Do you use only automated tools?